Top Things to Do in Columbus, Ohio

 National Veterans Memorial and Museum

-Late astronaut and Ohio senator John Glenn helped spearhead the $82 million museum.
+Late astronaut and Ohio senator John Glenn helped spearhead the $82 million museum, the only one in the U.S. dedicated to telling the stories of veterans from all branches of the military.
 Exhibits include video interviews and letters from soldiers.

 Scioto Audubon Metro Park